Skip to content

 This data-driven calibration is the secret behind our Human Voicing feature, a proprietary layer applied at the LLM stage to shape phrasing for realistic delivery.
 Rather than inserting actual breaths, Human Voicing strategically injects commas, micro-pauses, and cadence cues into the text itself, guiding the TTS engine to simulate natural breathing patterns and pacing.

 By breaking longer sentences into bite-sized segments and placing pauses at conversational junctures, Human Voicing ensures each phrase aligns with human breathing cycles, preventing the voice from sounding rushed or breathless.
-These carefully placed punctuation and phrasing adjustments, combined with our benchmark-driven tuning, create the illusion of inhale, speak, exhale dynamics without modifying the underlying audio.
+These carefully placed punctuation and phrasing adjustments, combined with our benchmark-driven tuning, create the impression of inhale, speak, exhale dynamics without modifying the underlying audio.
 This meticulous process demands extensive testing against edge-case dialogues, which is why each new voice undergoes rigorous validation before release.

 What to Watch Out For